danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 * The code is getting long and difficult to read.
 * It might be a good idea to sanitize the title text from the user before saving it to the database, although adding this will make the code even longer.
 * There's some code duplication in the multiple calls to `slack_client.chat_postMessage(...)` where the only thing that varies is the message text.
-* There's no (easy) way to test all this logic, and this problem will compound over time as more requirements are added and the logic grows in complexity.
+* There's no way to test all this logic in an automated fashion, and this problem will compound over time as more requirements are added and the logic grows in complexity.

-Comparing the command handler framework provided by the `slack-ruby-bot-server-events` gem to a Rails controller, then what we have here is the same problem that can affect any Rails application: Where to put the [business logic](https://en.wikipedia.org/wiki/Business_logic)?
+Comparing the command handler framework provided by the `slack-ruby-bot-server-events` gem to a Rails controller, what we have here is the same problem that can affect any Rails application: Where to put the [business logic](https://en.wikipedia.org/wiki/Business_logic)?

 In the case of a Slack application, the command handlers can be thought of as a type of "Slack controller".
 We would like to have these only focused on extracting the necessary data from the Slack command, and then have the business logic live somewhere else, where it's easier to test.

 There are a number of different options for organizing business logic in Rails applications:

-* Leave it in the controller and test it with request (aka integration) tests.
+* Leave it in the controller and test it with [request](https://rspec.info/features/6-0/rspec-rails/request-specs/request-spec/) (aka integration) tests.
 This isn't an option in this case as I couldn't find any documentation about testing the command handler callbacks with the [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) gem.
 * Put it in ActiveRecord model methods.
 * Use ActiveSupport [concerns](https://www.writesoftwarewell.com/how-rails-concerns-work-and-how-to-use-them/).
 * Use ActiveRecord [callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) to distribute the logic across the lifecycle of the ActiveRecord model.
 * Introduce POROs (Plain Old Ruby Objects) in the `/app/models` directory and put the business logic in these model methods.
 * Use [services](https://www.rubyvideo.dev/talks/railsconf-2022-your-service-layer-needn-t-be-fancy-it-just-needs-to-exist-by-david-copeland) (video link).
-* Use interactors.
+* Use interactors, which are simple, single-purpose objects.

 All of these have their pros and cons, and a full discussion of the tradeoffs is outside the scope of this post.
 For this project, I chose to use interactors, implemented with the [interactor](https://github.com/collectiveidea/interactor) gem.
 The advantage of this approach is it provides a well documented, easy to test, and consistent pattern for implementing business logic and error handling.

 ## OpenRetrospective Interactor

-An interactor is a single purpose object with a `call` method that's given all the information it needs to do its work via a `context`.
+An interactor is a single purpose object with a `call` method that's given all the information it needs to do its work via a [context](https://github.com/collectiveidea/interactor?tab=readme-ov-file#context) object.
 If something goes wrong, the interactor can flag this with `context.fail!`.

 Interactors are typically named for the business action they perform.
 In this example, we'll create an interactor named `OpenRetrospective` to contain the business logic of creating a retrospective in open status, and posting messages to Slack about the success or failure of this action.
 Notice it is *not* named `CreateRetrospective` as this sounds more like a simple CRUD (Create, Read, Update, Delete) operation.
 The idea with an interactor is that it encapsulates more complex business logic than simple CRUD.
 In this case, we need to do more than just create the retrospective, we also need to inform the Slack channel about it.
+The interactor documentation has more information about [naming](https://github.com/collectiveidea/interactor?tab=readme-ov-file#clarity).

 After adding `gem "interactor"` to the `Gemfile` and running `bundle install`, create a directory `app/interactors` and add the following: